dathong/ProtoryNet/README.md

 A description of the computing infrastructure used. **This works on Colab too.
 Will update further information if neccesary.**

 The average runtime for each result, or estimated energy cost. **Included in the read-me file.
-Will update later if neccesary**
+Will update further if neccesary**

-For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.edu